Discover Nara: The City of Deer

 Isuien Garden

 The Isuien Garden is a combination of two gardens created in the 17th and 19th centuries.
 With traditional tea houses and a design that reflects Japanese aesthetics, it is a perfect place to relax.
-The carefully planned landscapes include lakes, bridges, and views of the surrounding temples.
+The carefully planned landscapes include ponds, bridges, and views of the surrounding temples.

 Yoshikien Garden